TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 Keep in mind that this mod does require the [Fabric mod loader](https://fabricmc.net/use/).
 Please check [Installing Fabric](https://fabricmc.net/wiki/install) for more details.

+# Recommended mods

-While not required, we highly recommend using [Roughly Enough Items](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items) to always have the machine recipes at your fingertips.
+While not required, we highly recommend using a couple of other mods in conjunction with Marvelous machines:

+* [Roughly Enough Items](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items) to always have the machine recipes at your fingertips.
+* [Simple BC Pipes](https://www.curseforge.com/minecraft/mc-mods/simplepipes) to fully automate item and fluid transportation.

 # Installation